greg-js/arch-wiki-md-repo/wiki/_content/Oculus Rift.md

 ### JanusVR

 "janusVR: an immersive, collaborative, multi-dimensional internet."
 JanusVR is an application that lets you explore 3D websites in a multiplayer experience.
-An AUR package is available: [janus-vr-browser-bin](https://aur.archlinux.org/packages/janus-vr-browser-bin/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/janus-vr-browser-bin)]</sup>
+An AUR package is available: [janus-vr-browser-bin](https://aur.archlinux.org/packages/janus-vr-browser-bin/)

 The AUR package does not automatically update when JanusVR does, but the application will tell you when a new version is available.
 Simply re-build the package when this happens.